madpiano/2019-432/slides/class21/README.md

 I also have various professional roles (as a teacher, for example) where I have some nominal control over other people's happiness or work.
 If you're someone who interacts with me professionally, please feel no obligation to attend a show I'm in.
 Attending (or not attending) a show I'm in carries **no** weight with me at all in any professional capacity.

-For more information, visit https://github.com/THOMASELOVE/theater/
+For more information, visit https://github.com/THOMASELOVE/theater/.
+Thank you.